-Throughout the analysis we abstracted from many policy issues that are relevant for the implementation of antitrust laws in the real world:the optimal mix of monetary fine and enforcement; the auditing technology; the definition of what constitutes a proof of collusion in front of a court of law; etc. Despite their crucial importance when designing antitrust policies, those issues do not affect the mechanism which drives the anti-competitive effect of the fine in our model.
-On the contrary the way we modelled the monetary fine deserves a more detailed discussion.
+Throughout the analysis we abstracted from many policy issues that are relevant to the implementation of antitrust laws in the real world: the optimal mix of monetary fines and enforcement; auditing technology; the definition of what constitutes a proof of collusion in front of a court of law; etc. Despite their crucial importance when designing antitrust policies, such issues do not affect the mechanism which drives the anti-competitive effect of the fine in our model.
+On the contrary, the way we modelled the monetary fine deserves a more detailed discussion.

-We consider a "lump-sum" monetary fine.
-In fact, many antitrust laws only establish an upper bound to the penalty, usually proportional to sales of guilty firms.
+We considered a "lump-sum" monetary fine.
+In fact, many antitrust laws only establish an upper bound to the penalty, usually proportional to firms' sales volume.
 This leaves courts a large degree of flexibility in determining the actual penalty imposed on firms.
-For instance, if courts were more severe the larger the cartel, the expected fine would increase with the size of the cartel, creating incentives to form smaller cartels.
+For instance, if courts were more severe with large cartel, the expected fine would increase with the size of the cartel, creating incentives to form smaller cartels.

-On the other hand, a fine proportional to sales volume does not modify our analysis, unless the participation to a collusive cartel produces cost synergy.
-In this case, the greater worth of large cartels would partly be due to cost savings, so that the weight of the fine on members' profit is reduced and the anti-competitive effect of the fine is reinforced.
+On the other hand, a fine which is proportional to sales volume does not modify our analysis, unless the participation to a collusive cartel produces cost synergy.
+In this case, the greater worth of large cartels would partly derive from cost savings, such that the weight of the fine on members' profit is reduced and the anti-competitive effect of the fine is reinforced.